oderby/owenderby.com/content/blog/2016-election-pa-results.md

   for the election.
 For simplicity, I will use this (votes cast over registered voters) as a measure of voter **Turnout**[^1].
-There were 3,301,543 registered Republicans and 4,217,094 registered Democrats, giving a **Registration Differential** (**RD**, the analog of VD for registration statistics) of -0.105.
+There were 3,301,543 registered Republicans and 4,217,094 registered Democrats, giving a **Registration Differential** (**RD**) of -0.105.

 ### But, How Did Trump Win?

-From above, it's apparent that Trump won, but the state-wide numbers don't really help us understand how Trump won[^3].
-To get a better understanding of what was going on, we need to dive deeper and look at county-level results.
+To get a better understanding of how Trump won[^3], we need to dive deeper and look at county-level results.
 We start by examining the results for each county on a map.
-Perhaps we'll find some correlation into how voters voted and where they lived.

 {{< figure src="/img/election_16/pa/results_map_pa_16.png"
  link="/img/election_16/pa/results_map_pa_16.png" width="100%"